eveka/Philosophasters/README.md

 # Philosophasters
-Heshel's new literary magazine, on culture, society and the new york (nj) scene
+Heschel's new literary magazine on culture, society and the new york (nj) scene